 The arbitrator(s) in the proceeding will have no knowledge of the identity of the Mediator-in-Reserve, or whether the parties may have engaged their services at any point in the arbitration proceedings.

 NOTICE: These Rules are the copyrighted property of JAMS International.
 They cannot be copied, reprinted or used in any way without permission of JAMS International, unless they are being used by the parties to an arbitration as the rules for that arbitration.
 If they are being used as the rules for an arbitration, proper attribution must be given to JAMS International.
 If you wish to obtain permission to use our copyrighted materials, please contact JAMS International at +44 207 583 9808.

-1.1 Where parties have agreed in writing to arbitrate disputes under these International Arbitration Rules ("the Rules”) or have provided for arbitration of an international dispute by JAMS or JAMS International, the arbitration will take place in accordance with these Rules, as in effect at the date of commencement of the arbitration subject to whatever modifications the parties may adopt in writing.
-The Rules include the Schedule of Costs in effect at the commencement of the arbitration, as JAMS International may amend from time to time.
+1.1 Where parties have agreed in writing to arbitrate disputes under these International Arbitration Rules (“Rules”) or have provided for arbitration of an international dispute to be administered by JAMS without designating specific rules that will apply, the arbitration will take place in accordance with these Rules, as in effect at the date of commencement of the arbitration, subject to whatever modifications the parties may adopt in writing.
+The Rules include the Schedule of Costs in effect at the commencement of the arbitration, which JAMS International may amend from time to time.
 A dispute that is subject to these Rules may be administered by JAMS or JAMS International, as requested by the parties or as determined by JAMS or JAMS International.
 As used herein, “JAMS International” shall refer to either JAMS or JAMS International, whichever is the administering body.

 1.2 When the Rules govern the arbitration, the parties will be deemed to have made the Rules a part of their arbitration agreement, except to the extent that they have agreed in writing, or on the record during the course of the arbitral proceeding, to modify the Rules.
 The Schedule of Costs will not be subject to modification by the parties.

 1.3 When the Rules specify the duties and responsibilities of the Administrator, such reference will be to JAMS or JAMS International Administrators.
-When the Rules specify the duties and responsibilities of JAMS International, such reference will be to the JAMS International Arbitration Committee ("the JIAC”) as it may be comprised from time to time.
+When the Rules specify the duties and responsibilities of JAMS International, such reference will be to the JAMS International Arbitration Committee (“JIAC”) as it may be comprised from time to time.
 No member of the JIAC may participate in any decision that applies to an arbitration in which that member participates as an arbitrator.

-1.5 These Rules will govern the conduct of the arbitration except that where any of these Rules is in conflict with a mandatory provision of applicable arbitration law of the place of the arbitration, that provision of law will prevail.
+1.5 These Rules will govern the conduct of the arbitration except that where any of these Rules is in conflict with a mandatory provision of applicable arbitration law of the seat of the arbitration, that provision of law will prevail.

 (a) A statement of the names, addresses, telephone and facsimile numbers and email addresses of the parties and their representatives, if known;

 (b) A description of the nature and circumstances of the dispute giving rise to the claim(s);